Abhijay007/uptane-demo/versioned_docs/version-1.2.0/Standard/uptane-standard.md

 In order to perform partial verification, an ECU SHALL perform the following steps:

 1. Load and verify the current time or the most recent securely attested time.
-2. Download and check the Targets metadata file from the Director repository, following the procedure in [Section 5.4.4.6](#check_targets).
+2. Download and check the Targets metadata file from the Director repository, following the procedure in [Section 5.4.4.6](#5446-how-to-check-targets-metadata).

 Note that this verification procedure is the smallest set of Uptane checks permissible for an Uptane Secondary ECU.
 An ECU MAY additionally implement more metadata checks.

-For example, an ECU MAY also fetch and verify Root metadata from the Director (following the procedure in [Section 5.4.4.3](#check_root)) before checking Targets metadata.
+For example, an ECU MAY also fetch and verify Root metadata from the Director (following the procedure in [Section 5.4.4.3](#5443-how-to-check-root-metadata)) before checking Targets metadata.
 Performing this additional check would provide the ECU with a secure way to receive and validate a rotation of the Director’s Targets key.

-See [\[DEPLOY\]](#DEPLOY) for more discussion on this topic.
+See [\[DEPLOY\]](#deploy) for more discussion on this topic.

 ## 5.4.4.2.
 Full verification